Free Scaling Retail Business Guide

 4. Uneditable shopping cart

-The order should be easily changed within in the cart.
+The order should be easily changed within the cart to reduce cart abandonment.
 You should enable your customers to edit selected products — remove items, add or reduce the number of identical items, change a color or a size — without returning to the catalog.

-The cart should update without having to reload the page.
+The cart should update without having to reload the page to reduce cart abandonment.
 The shipping rate should automatically be recalculated.

-The ASOS cart meets the criteria listed in reason 3 and reason 4.
+The ASOS cart meets the criteria listed in reason 3 and reason 4 to reduce cart abandonment.
 This cart offers customers the opportunity to purchase up to the amount that is needed for them to enjoy free shipping.

 5. Unclear navigation when placing the order